janisaiad/summerschool/README.md

 fno and pinn fno to try
 deepxde baseline to try also
 we are also under the sobolev training setup, so there is the theory behind to disentangle

+transfer learning maybe since it do not converge for 0.5, with a new loss then
 ### FNO Performance
 - Too many Fourier layers destabilize training
 - Consider sequential temporal inference